MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/browser-file-upload-azure-storage-blob.md

 1. Rename the `./azure-upload-file-to-storage/app/.env.sample` file to `.env`.
 1. Open the `.env` file and paste the base URL from the previous step as the value for the `VITE_API_SERVER`.
-1. In the other split terminal, start the client app from the with the following command:
+1. In the other split terminal, start the client app with the following command:

     ```bash
     npm run dev